 Question: What Aspects and Orbs to use?

 Howard Sasportas says that the sextile aspect is often overlooked (hands up guilty) and simply relegated to the status of a weak trine.
-The author believed they deserve way more attention, and can be blended creatively to one’s evolutionary and psychological advantage.
-This really does give us something to think about and maybe we all have some talents laying low; the reason for this happening is that we don’t really energize them.
+The author believed they deserve way more attention and can be blended creatively to one’s evolutionary and psychological advantage.
+This really does give us something to think about and maybe we all have talents laying low.
+The main reason for this happening is that we don’t really energize them.
 Or, to use Howard’s words, we “overlook” those natural abilities.
 The resonance is not as powerful, and this should be expected if we imagine the aspects as having a hierarchy from the most potent to least.

 Many astrologers believe the conjunction to possess the most power.
 The reason being is the energy whacks a punch.
 In truth, there really isn’t the same conflict inherent as we experience with our squares and oppositions unless the planets themselves are not compatible.
 The major aspects are outlined on Astrodienst, and it includes all of those other minor aspects.
-The minor aspects were used mostly by traditional astrologers, but there are many modern practitioners that still use them.
-They add subtleties to a horoscope reading and we could even find an exact minor aspect and question its meaning, but there aren’t a lot of interpretations found on these contacts for deeper investigation.
+The minor aspects were used mostly by traditional astrologers, but there are many modern practitioners using some of them today.
+Those little leaguers add subtleties to a horoscope reading.
+If one finds an exact minor aspect, sometimes it is quite significant, but there aren’t a lot of interpretations found on those contacts for any deeper investigation.

 The orbs are covered in this article.